To learn how to draw feet, it is best to start from the side.

 Exercise 1: First draw very lightly the angular example with the straight lines.
 Then you make the circumference rounder.
 The foot is here seen from the inside.

-If you look at the foot from the outside, you can see the toes.
-You can see that nicely in these anatomical drawings by Dr. Paul Richer from 1910.
+When viewing the foot from the outside, the remaining toes become visible, as shown in these anatomical drawings by Dr. Paul Richer from 1910.

-Exercise 2: It’s also good to be able to draw feet with their heel off the ground.
+Exercise 2: Draw a feet with its heel off the ground.
 Start very light again with the angular example on the left.
 Then draw the bend in the forefoot and make the outline rounder.

 This way a danser might stand on his/her toes